medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 </figure>
 <br>

-* When a CareCommuncation is cancelled, in the middle of a message thread, the cancellation must point to the specific CareCommunication that is being cancelled as well as the reason for cancellation.
+* When a CareCommuncation is cancelled, in the middle of a message thread, as illustrated on <a href="#Fig4">Figure 4</a>, the cancellation must point to the specific CareCommunication that is being cancelled as well as the reason for cancellation.
 The cancelled message segment, as well as previous and following message segments, must be part of the cancellation.
 The status of the entire message thread must be ‘cancelled’.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/Rules-cancel-reply" target="_blank"> <img src="../images/Rules-cancel-reply" alt="rules cancel reply" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig4"></a>